-The application makes it easy to get your external equipment, such as a microphone, connected and ready to record.
-In addition, Audacity’s powerful and versatile tools make the process of setting up, recording, editing and polishing your tracks a cinch.
+The application makes it easy to get your equipment, such as microphones, connected and ready to record.
+In addition, Audacity’s versatile tools make the process of setting up, recording, editing and polishing your tracks a cinch.
 It has VST plugin support as well, and it easily integrates with other applications.

-Whether you prefer to capture audio from computer playback or a microphone, Audacity’s sample rates go as high as 192kHz, and can support recording at 24-bit depth whether you're capturing audio from mics or another source.
-You can monitor volume levels while you record and detect issues like clipping before you wrap.
-It lets you cut and combine clips as needed and add a variety of special effects to your tracks before exporting them.
-And on that note, Audacity is compatible with several major file formats, making its price tag even more attractive, but if you want to export to MP3 you'll need a special encoder.
+Audacity’s sample rates go as high as 192kHz, and can support recording at 24-bit depth whether you're capturing audio from mics or another source.
+You can monitor volume levels while you record, and detect issues like clipping before you wrap.
+Audacity lets you cut and combine clips as needed, and has special effects you can add to your tracks before exporting them.
+Audacity is compatible with several major file formats, making its price tag even more attractive, but if you want to export to MP3 you'll need a special encoder.

-The program gives you access to tools for simple things like adjusting bass or treble levels, as well as more powerful tools, such as those for analyzing frequencies.
-However, as far as editing is concerned, one of the largest downsides to Audacity by far is its use of destructive editing is one of its major downsides.
+Tools for simple things, such as adjusting bass or treble levels, are easily accessible, as well as more powerful tools such as those for analyzing frequencies.
+As far as editing is concerned, Audacity's use of destructive editing is one of its major downsides.
 This feature means that any changes you make to your newly recorded track alter its actual waveform, which is the original file, and you can’t undo these changes later.
 You can make backups of your recordings before you begin editing, and can export a new file at the end rather than save over your originals, but these are time-consuming workarounds to a problem that shouldn't really exist.

 Audacity may not be the most powerful program in the industry, but it handles voice recordings quite well.
-Overall, Audacity is an immense value in every meaning of the word, especially for anyone wanting to try out a program like this without dropping serious cash.
+Overall, Audacity is immensely good value, and should appeal to people in every sector of the market.